MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks.md

 ## Benefits of type checking

-MyPy can pick up things like:
+MyPy can pick up things to alert on you, like:

 - Check if a variable changes type unexpectedly.
+Like here:
     ```python
     x = 'hello'
     x =  2